Home / Practice / Juul Exploding Batteries Claims

 Upon purchasing the product, a consumer expects the product to work safely without causing any harm to them or those around them.

 The product and the company had violated all expectations of consumers when the product did not work properly and soon started to explode, causing burn injuries to many.
-In fact, these are the same lithium ion batteries causing so many e-cigarette and Juul vape explosions across the world.
+These lithium-ion batteries are causing so many e-cigarettes and Juul vape explosions worldwide.

 When product defects, manufacturing faults, and fraudulent marketing gimmicks cause harm to a person, the victim can hold the company responsible for any damage by hiring top-rated trial lawyers.